Quality logos are best made by graphic designers

-Presenting your ideas.
+Presenting your quality logos ideas.

 Earlier, we brought up basketball stars and ballerinas, envisioned for newborns who had yet learned to crawl.
-That metaphor truly applies to logos.
+That metaphor truly applies to quality logos.

-A logo must be multi-purpose and functional for any application.
+Above all, a logo must be multi-purpose and functional for any application.
 It doesn’t matter whether or not you are planning to do TV commercials, or billboards, or tee shirts, today.
 It’s about the ability to do so in the event it’s needed.
 Embroidery, websites, screen printing, 3-D imaging sizing, resolution, sign production and much more need to be accounted for in the logo design process.

 A professional logo designer will be able to expound and simplify that vision into it’s basic form, it’s identity, and also ensure it is functional for any production/media applications.